Hollywood Walk of Fame: Other elements

 Some stars are accompanied by plaques about the star or its recipient.
-For example, a plaque below Bob Hope's live performance star honors him as Hollywood's Citizen of the Century, a designation he was given when the star was re-dedicated for his 100th birthday; a plaque below Gene Autry's live performance star, his fifth star awarded, notes that he is the only individual honored in all (at the time) five categories; and a plaque below Jennifer Lopez's star recognizes it as the 2,500th star unveiled.
-Additionally, all stars unveiled in 2010 have a 50th anniversary plaque below them.
+For example, a plaque beside Bob Hope's live performance star honors him as Hollywood's Citizen of the Century, a designation he was given when the star was re-dedicated for his 100th birthday; a plaque beside Gene Autry's live performance star, his fifth star awarded, notes that he is the only individual honored in all (at the time) five categories; and a plaque beside Jennifer Lopez's star recognizes it as the 2,500th star unveiled.
+Additionally, stars unveiled in 2010 are accompanied by a 50th anniversary plaque.

+Walk of Fame honorees also receive a replica plaque for their personal ownership.